To create a new virtual service (virtual service or virtual API):

 ?) in the URL path).
 The operation paths should not contain these parameters.

-You can add more operations any time later in the virt editor (see Creating Requests (Operations)).
+You can add more operations any time later in the virtual service editor (see Creating Requests (Operations)).
 Click Next to continue.

-At this stage, you can select the project to which the new virt will be added.
+At this stage, you can select the project to which the new virtual service will be added.
 Leave the <New Project> item selected in the drop-down list by default and click Finish:

-ReadyAPI will create a new project and add the virt to it.
+ReadyAPI will create a new project and add the virtual service to it.
 Then, it will ask you about further actions:

-Let’s edit the virt before running it, because the operation we created does not return any response.
-Click Modify Virt.
+Let’s edit the service before running it, because the operation we created does not return any response.
+Click Modify.

-On the next step of this tutorial, we will configure the virt functionality and define response contents.
+On the next step of this tutorial, we will configure the virtual service functionality and define response contents.